|Cash Back Rating:||4.2 / 5|

-Other Notable Features: Instant issuance via Walmart App, real-time purchase notifications, security alerts, $0 fraud liability, ability to lock or unlock card via Capital One mobile app
+Other Notable Features: Instant issuance via Walmart App, real-time purchase notifications, security alerts, $0 fraud liability for unauthorized charges, ability to lock or unlock card via Capital One mobile app

 The Capital One Walmart Rewards Mastercard is a practical, flexible cash back card that could offer a lot of value to frequent Walmart customers.

 The card’s generous cash back rate on Walmart.com purchases and the option for free in-store pickup makes the Walmart Rewards Mastercard a great choice for online grocery shopping.
 The card’s reasonable APR and hassle-free redemption scheme also set it apart from many other store-branded cards, which tend to be much more restrictive.

 If you’re a regular Walmart customer and are open to doing most of your shopping online, the Walmart Rewards Mastercard could be a great addition to your wallet.
 However, if you prefer the flexibility of shopping around and comparing prices, it might be best to opt for a general rewards credit card that isn’t tied to a specific store.